These ground chicken meatballs are perfect any night of the week. The meatballs are super light, juicy, and bursting with the perfect seasoning.

 - Quick and easy.
-The best thing about these chicken meatballs is that they can be ready in a flash.
-They are quick to prep and take under 20 minutes in the oven to bake.
+The best thing about this recipe is that they can be ready quickly.
+They need little prep and take under 20 minutes in the oven to bake.

-This chicken meatball recipe mostly uses pantry staples.
+This recipe mostly uses pantry staples.
 It allows me to make a great meal whenever I want.
 Here is everything you’ll need.

 - Ground Chicken.
+I use lean ground chicken because the other ingredients add enough moisture without drying the meat.
 If you can’t find ground chicken, try ground turkey for a similar flavor.
 We often do this with our turkey meatballs too.

 - Eggs.
 Helps give the meatballs a hearty texture while baking.

 - Milk.
 Adds moisture to the meatballs.
 If you are dairy free, use your favorite dairy alternative instead.

 - Garlic.
 Gives a nice punch of flavor to the ground chicken.

 - Bread crumbs.
 Panko breadcrumbs help to bind the meatballs together and prevent them from falling apart.